Trachoma

 - Improved access to water.
 Having a fresh water source nearby can help improve hygienic conditions.

 No trachoma vaccine is available, but prevention is possible.
-The WHO has developed a strategy to prevent trachoma, with the goal of eliminating it by 2020.
-While the goal hasn't been entirely achieved, trachoma cases have declined sharply.
-The strategy, titled SAFE, involves:
+WHO has developed a strategy titled SAFE to prevent trachoma.
+SAFE involves:

 Diagnosis

-Your doctor can diagnose trachoma through a physical examination or by sending a sample of bacteria from your eyes to a laboratory for testing.
+Your healthcare professional can diagnose trachoma through a physical examination or by sending a sample of bacteria from your eyes to a laboratory for testing.
 But lab tests aren't always available in places where trachoma is common.

 Treatment